 If you do not register and attend classes during one of those three terms, you will need to reapply for admission.
-Returning students are encouraged to speak to a University College advisor before submitting an application.
+Returning students are encouraged to speak to an Academic Advising Center advisor before submitting an application.

 Please note: Students who were previously admitted conditionally (missing high school core courses) must still complete the missing courses, either here or at another regionally accredited institution.

 |Semester||Application Deadline*||Notifications will begin:|

 |Spring 2017||November 1||September 15|